top of page

 Post-Graduate Study

-Advanced study in eastern herbal medicine and formula design
+• Advanced training in herbal medicine and formula design within East Asian Medicine

-Acupuncture approaches to chronic pain and nerve dysfunction
+• Electro-acupuncture and orthopedic approaches for chronic pain and nerve dysfunction

 Training and Clinical Background

 Dr. Evren “Ev” Juniper is a board-certified acupuncturist licensed by the Oregon Medical Board.
-She holds both a Doctorate and Master’s in Acupuncture and Chinese Herbal Medicine (DAcCHM and MAcCHM) from the National University of Natural Medicine (NUNM) in Portland, Oregon.
+She holds both a Doctorate and Master’s in Acupuncture and Chinese Herbal Medicine (DAcCHM, MAcCHM) from the National University of Natural Medicine (NUNM) in Portland, Oregon.

-Before fully dedicating herself to East Asian Medicine, Dr. Ev completed three years in NUNM’s naturopathic medical program — a rigorous curriculum paralleling conventional medical education.
-During that time, she studied anatomy, physiology, pathology, biochemistry, nutrition, western botanical medicine, and clinical diagnostics.
+Alongside her training in East Asian Medicine, Dr. Ev completed three years in NUNM’s naturopathic medical program—a rigorous curriculum paralleling conventional medical education.
+Her studies included anatomy, physiology, pathology, biochemistry, nutrition, western botanical medicine, and clinical diagnostics.

-Dr. Ev earned her Bachelor of Biological Science from California State University, Fullerton, concentrating in Ecology and Evolutionary Biology, and graduated with honors after completing her pre-medical coursework.
+Dr. Ev earned her Bachelor of Biological Science from California State University, Fullerton, with a concentration in Ecology and Evolutionary Biology, graduating with honors after completing her pre-medical coursework.